What is Job Evaluation?

 Can I apply for evaluation of my substantive post if I am on a temporary appointment?

 Regarding the above, the Board decided that in the interest of fairness those on temporary appointments may apply for evaluation of their substantive post i.e. the post they anticipate returning to when the temporary appointment is over.
-Those in temporary appointment elsewhere can apply for the substantive post to be evaluated provided that s/he has not been out of the substantive post on temporary appointment for more than 12 months.
-This is on the basis of temporary appointments as provided for by HR Circular 17/2013 and guidance document to HR 17/2013.

 How do I make an application for a job evaluation?